hydra-dynamix/erasmus/user_request.md

 1. **Extract Functionality from `watcher.py`** (on `main` branch)

-   - Record its intended functionality in: `.architecture.md` below these instructions
+   - Record its intended functionality in: `.erasmus/review/target_functionality.md`

 2. **Generate Directory Structure**

-   - Use `uv run scripts/walk.py ./ .progress.md` to create a full directory tree of the project.
+   - Use `uv run scripts/walk.py ./ .erasmus/review/draft.md` to create a full directory tree of the project.
    - This tree becomes your **review checklist** — check off files as you complete them.

 3. **Perform a File-by-File Review**

 - For each file:
-     - Analyze its content and logic
+  - errors
-     - Compare its functionality to `architecture.md` if applicable
+  - missing functionality
-     - Log issues such as:
-       - Repetitive code
-       - Dead code
+  - dead code
-       - Inappropriate path handling
-       - Excessive or missing validation
-       - Errors or anti-patterns
+  - repeated code or functionality
-     - Record the file name and notes inline in `.erasmus/review/draft.md` creating that file's entry
+- Record notes inline in `.erasmus/review/draft.md` under that file's entry

-4. **Build a Dependency Graph**
+1. **Build a Dependency Graph**

    - Record all imports and usage relationships in the codebase
    - Output to `.erasmus/review/dependencies.md`

-5. **Final Comparison**
+2. **Final Comparison**

-   - Compare `.erasmus/review/draft.md` (what’s implemented) with `.architecture.md` (what should be implemented)
+   - Compare `.erasmus/review/draft.md` (what’s implemented) with `.erasmus/review/target_functionality.md` (what should be implemented)
    - Highlight:
      - Features present and missing
      - Redundancies or inefficiencies
      - Misalignments in architecture or functionality

-6. **Write the Final Report**
+3. **Write the Final Report**

    - Summarize findings in `.erasmus/review/final_report.md`
      - What’s working and what’s broken